Leonard Johnson (defensive back, born 1990)

 Leonard Johnson (born March 30, 1990) is an American former professional football coach and former player who is a coaching assistant for the Buffalo Bills of the National Football League (NFL).
 He played in the NFL as a defensive back.

 Johnson played college football for the Iowa State Cyclones and was signed by the NFL's Tampa Bay Buccaneers as an undrafted free agent in 2012.
-Heal also played for the New England Patriots, Carolina Panthers, Buffalo Bills, and Arizona Cardinals.
+He also played for the New England Patriots, Carolina Panthers, Buffalo Bills, and Arizona Cardinals.

 College career

 Johnson attended Iowa State University from 2008 to 2011.
 As a freshman in 2008, he set an NCAA record for most kick return yards in a game with 319.
 During his career he started 43 of 50 games, recording 247 tackles and six interceptions.